DataDog/documentation/content/en/agent/basic_agent_usage/windows.md

 ###  Monitoring a Windows service

-On your target host, launch the Datadog Agent Manager and select the "Windows Service" Integration from the list.
-For this, there is an out-of-the-box example; however, this example uses DHCP.
+On your target host, launch the Datadog Agent Manager and select the "Windows Service" integration from the list.
+There is an out-of-the-box example; however, this example uses DHCP.

 To get the name of the service, open `services.msc` and locate your target service.
 Using DHCP as the target, you can see the service name at the top of the service properties window:

 {{< img src="agent/faq/DHCP.png" alt="DHCP"  style="width:75%;">}}

 When adding your own services, be sure to follow the formatting exactly as shown.
-If formatting is not correct the integration fails.
+If formatting is not correct the integration fails. **Note**: Special characters in a service name must be escaped.
+For example, the name `MSSQL$BILLING` can be added with `MSSQL\$BILLING`.

 {{< img src="agent/faq/windows_DHCP_service.png" alt="Windows DHCP Service"  style="width:75%;">}}